 Therapy at Home

 We know life happens and sometimes it can be difficult to make it to in-person appointments with your therapist, but it is so important to keep doing exercises at home to strengthen your mind and body.
-At AdventHealth Sports Med & Rehab, we are also now offering video visits for personalized evaluation and home exercise support.
+At AdventHealth Sports Med and Rehab, we are also now offering video visits for personalized evaluation and home exercise support.
 Your team of physical, occupational and speech therapy experts can help you become stronger, healthier and happier in the comfort of your home.

 Jennifer Campbell, Speech Therapist, and Laura Patrick, Clinical Specialist of Neurologic Physical Therapy, share their recommendations for at-home therapy.